AADL vendor application

 No product until clients are reassessed

 The client will be responsible for any costs if they let their authorization expire.
 In circumstances where there is a wait list for an assessment/authorization, the client should contact their old authorizer or call Health Link at 811 to find an authorizer in their area.

 Eligibility of seniors for hearing aid funding through AADL

 A senior is eligible for hearing aid funding through AADL at the beginning of the next month after turning 65.
 Proof of age is required to register/verify senior status.
 The client can complete either the Proof of Age Declaration for Alberta Health Care Insurance Plan or the Alberta Seniors Benefit Financial Assistance Application.

 AISH clients are cost-share exempt

 All AISH and Income Support clients should be cost-share exempt.
-However, if they have never received any previous benefits through AADL before, they will come up as cost share.
-Simply call an AADL client services clerk and they will verify that the client is on one of those programs and update the client.
+However, if they have not received benefits through AADL before, they will appear as cost-share on the Alberta Blue Cross online health portal.

 Mobility and large equipment